zhumingcheng697/NYU-Grade-Checker/README.md

 **A Script that Automatically Checks Grade on [NYU Albert](https://m.albert.nyu.edu/app/dashboard/grades).**

+> In January 2022, NYU retired [Albert Mobile](https://m.albert.nyu.edu/), so this script is no longer functional.

 ## Features

 - Check for latest grades regularly after [set interval](#how-to-configure-configjson)